Bagale Thapa: History

 Bagale Thapas belong to the Chhetri caste whose origin lies in Karnali region.
 Bagale Thapas were a powerful and prominent family at Jumla and seemed to have migrated eastwards.

 Takam/Takamkot State

 Takam State (1246-1545 B.S.)
 (1189-1488 CE) was used as an arsenal by the Bagale Thapa clan.
 In 1545 B.S.
 (1488 CE), King Dimba Bam Malla defeated these Thapas and annexed all the districts of Dhawalagiri Zone to create a bigger Parbat State.
 The Bagale Thapa clan of Takamkot established their arsenal in this Takamkot (Takam State) and controlled it between 1189 and 1488 CE, after which the Malla kings captured and controlled it from 1489 to 1825 CE.

 Malla era Kathmandu

-In the times of Malla rule at Kathmandu valley, Bagale Thapas were considered skillful at both warfare and administration.
+When Rajdev Malla was the king of the Kathmandu Valley in B.S.
+1406, the Nawab of Bengal, Shamsuddin, launched an attack.
+At that time, Thapa Chhetris provided military assistance to King Rajdev and helped drive away the Muslim raiders.
+Pleased with this support, King Rajdev Malla granted residential settlements to the warriors of different castes involved in the battle, allowing them to live in specific areas.
+The place where Bagale Thapas settled came to be known as Thapathali, the area where Karkis settled was called Karkithok, and similar place names emergedIn the times of Malla rule at Kathmandu valley, Bagale Thapas were considered skillful at both warfare and administration.
 Thus, King Jagajjaya Malla attended the services of Kashiram Thapa, a leader of Bagale Thapas to control inobedient Khas and Magar citizens.
 His brother Parashuram Thapa, a commander of Bhaktapur Kingdom, sided to Gorkha Kingdom when Kashiram Thapa was killed without justification.